Iran's supreme leader: Vienna offers 'not worth looking at' - WTMJ

 Iran previously had said it could use uranium enriched up to 60% for nuclear-powered ships.
 However, the Islamic Republic currently has no such ships in its navy.

-Iran had been enriching up to 20% — and even that was a short technical step to weapons-grade levels.
+Iran had been enriching up to 20% — even that was a short technical step to weapons-grade levels.
+The deal limited Iran’s enrichment to 3.76%

-Officials initially said the enrichment would begin Wednesday.
-However, an early Wednesday morning tweet from Iran’s envoy to the IAEA, Kazem Gharibabadi, suggested it might come later.

 “The most-recent cowardly act of nuclear terrorism will only strengthen our determination to march forward and to replace all (damaged) centrifuges with even more advanced and sophisticated machines,” Gharibabadi wrote.

-IAEA inspectors visited Natanz on Wednesday on their first trip since the sabotage, the agency said, without elaborating on what they found.
+IAEA inspectors visited Natanz on Wednesday on their first trip since the sabotage and found Iran preparing an above-ground area for the higher enrichment, the agency said.

+Iran has “almost completed preparations to start producing (uranium gas) enriched up to 60%,” the IAEA said in a later statement.
+“Iran informed the agency that the necessary pipework was being finalized and that feeding of (uranium gas) enriched up to 5% into a cascade of IR-6 centrifuges would start soon thereafter.”

 The weekend attack at Natanz was initially described only as a blackout in the electrical grid feeding above-ground workshops and underground enrichment halls — but later Iranian officials began calling it an attack.